chargebyte/chargebyte-docs/docs/source/getting_started.rst

 The configuration of the CbChargeSOMDriver module can be found in "/usr/libexec/everest/modules/CbChargeSOMDriver" directory.

-Each module has a specific configuration file.
+Each module has a description of all configuration parameter including their defaults.
 This file is called "manifest.yaml" and is stored in the main directory of the module.
-Here you can also see all other configuration parameters of the respective module.
-In order to see the content of the configuration file you can take a look usingNow please type "less /usr/libexec/everest/modules/CbChargeSOMDriver/manifest.yaml" to see the content of the configuration file and check whether the configuration fits to your hardware setup.
+In order to see the content of the configuration file you can take a look using "less /usr/libexec/everest/modules/CbChargeSOMDriver/manifest.yaml" to see the content of the manifest file and check whether the configuration fits to your hardware setup.

 If you want to change a configuration parameter of a module, which is not part of your EVerest YAML configuration file, just copy the specific configuration key from the "manifest.yaml" file of the